Courses of Instruction

 Phase I consists of a two-day (16-hour) preschool.
 During this preschool, students become familiar with the techniques of the drug evaluation, and receive updated training on SFSTs.
 Students also begin to learn the techniques and procedures for evaluating persons suspected of drug impairment.

 Phase II of training is a seven-day (56-hour) classroom program, during which students receive detailed instruction in the techniques of the drug evaluation examination as well as in physiology, the effects of drugs and legal considerations.
 Upon completion of this phase of training, the student must pass a comprehensive written examination before proceeding to Phase III of training, the field certification.

 The field certification portion of training follows completion of the classroom training.
 During this portion of the training, students, under the direction of certified instructors, evaluate subjects suspected of being impaired by drugs other than alcohol.
 After participating in and documenting the results of at least twelve drug evaluations and completing a comprehensive examination, the student is certified as a Drug Recognition Expert

 NOTE: Field certification nights will be held in additional to the 72 hours of classroom training.
-These are mandatory and are scheduled in the St. Louis Metro area on the nights of April 26 and 27.
+These are mandatory, and scheduled at the Maricopa County Jail in Phoenix, Arizona for the following dates:

 Who Should Attend: Officers who meet the prerequisite requirements, and voluntarily accept the responsibilities of a DRE, included call-outs, maintaining proper paperwork, and completing the minimum number of evaluations and training hours for recertification